Mrguru2024/PersonalPortfolio/VERCEL-STATIC-DEPLOYMENT.md

 The static deployment process works as follows:

 1. `vercel.json` - Configures the build process and static asset serving:
+   - Sets Vite as the framework
-   - Uses `vercel-build-static.js` for the build command
+   - Uses a custom build command that generates static API files
-   - Sets proper caching headers for assets
    - Configures SPA routing with the `rewrites` section

-2. `vercel-build-static.js` - The custom build script that:
-   - Builds only the frontend with `vite build`
-   - Creates static API JSON files in `/api/` directory
-   - Sets up proper SPA routing with 404.html

-3. `vercel-static-api.js` - Creates JSON files with static data for:
+2. `scripts/generate-static-api.cjs` - Creates JSON files with static data for:
    - Skills
    - Projects
    - Blog posts
    - Other needed API endpoints

-4. `client/src/lib/queryClient.ts` - Modified to:
+3. `client/src/lib/queryClient.ts` - Modified to:
    - Detect when running on Vercel production
    - Use `.json` files instead of API endpoints in production
    - Fall back gracefully when endpoints don't exist